78 Dogs Get Upset Tummies Too!

 What happens when your dog vomits?

 Normally, your dog’s stomach and intestinal tract is a one-way street.
-However, in certain situations, your dog’s brain sends signals to the stomach that triggers the vomiting to start.
+However, sometimes, your dog’s brain sends signals to the stomach that causes the vomiting to start.
 Certain toxins, like those found in the chocolate your dog shouldn’t be eating, go to a trigger zone in the brain to start vomiting.
 When vomiting, your dog’s stomach muscles contract really hard and force the contents of the stomach up through the food pipe, called the esophagus.
 A little flap in the back of your dog’s throat, called a sphincter, opens up, a few more structures in its mouth move out of the way, and all of the stomach contents come out of its mouth….
 And end up on your floor. 🙁 Oftentimes, your dog will make noises before they vomit, like stomach gurgling or retching.

 The vet decides to give Dracula some activated charcoal, which helps stop the toxic substances from the chocolate from getting absorbed in his body.
-He also gets some IV fluids, and after a few hours he is feeling much better and can go home!
+He also gets some fluids, and after a few hours he is feeling much better and can go home!
 Hopefully Dracula learned his lesson that chocolate makes his tummy hurt!

 Todays Activity: